Codecademy/docs/content/mysql/concepts/built-in-functions/built-in-functions.md

 ### CASE Expression

-CASE is a statement that goes through conditions and returns a value when the first condition is met and closes with a END clause.
+CASE is a statement that goes through conditions and returns a value when the first condition is met and closes with an END clause.
 Once a condition is true, it will stop reading and return the result.
 If no conditions are true, it returns the value in the ELSE clause.
 If there is no ELSE part and no conditions are true, it returns NULL.